Don’t forget these two vital issues when you’re choosing music for your choir

 If you run an auditioned choir, you will have heard all the individual voices that make up the group.
 Perhaps you even make notes about people’s ranges and voice quality.
 Within any voice part, there will be people at the higher and lowers ends of the expected range.
 So while you could have a large soprano section, there might only be a few of those sopranos who would be comfortable singing a top A or above.
 Similarly, you might have a few soprano voices that struggle around a middle C.

 So, when you’re assessing a piece, it’s worth checking how high and low each vocal part goes and considering whether your singers will be able to tackle it.
-You can use our handy Vocal Ranges Cheat Sheet to help you.
 If you run an unauditioned choir, you’ll probably have less of a clear idea about the individual voices in the group, so it’s even more important to check for extremes of range.

 However, it’s not only the extremities of range that have to be considered, which brings us on to:-